 My academic background is as a historian, and much of my research falls within the history of education and childhood.
 I have focused predominantly on the late nineteenth and early twentieth centuries, examining moral education and citizenship, and local studies of education and welfare.
-My publications cover both my funded research and historical projects, and a monograph - Morality and Citizenship in English Schools.
-Secular Approaches, 1897-1944 was published by Palgrave Macmillan earlier in 2017.
+My publications cover both my funded research and historical projects.
+A monograph - Morality and Citizenship in English Schools.
+Secular Approaches, 1897-1944 was published by Palgrave Macmillan earlier in 2017 and in 2020 was awarded the History of Education Society's Kevin Brehony Prize for the best sole-authored first monograph published in the English language between 2017 and 2019.
 Current research projects focus on young people, war and peace, both historically through research into organisations that promoted peace among young people from the 1920s to the 1960s, and in the present day through research into remembrance in schools.

 Research group membership